boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-7 title="First and Subsequent Slice Deployment" artwork-align="center"}

-#  High-Level Overview of the Realization Model
+#  Overview of the Realization Model

    {{!I-D.ietf-teas-ietf-network-slices}} introduces the concept of the
    Network Resource Partition (NRP), which is defined as a collection of